AristonCatipay/django_social_media/README.md

-# Connectify - a Social Mmedia Application
+# Connectify - a Social Media Application

 Connectify is a Django social media application where users can their friends and family.